windwalker-io/joomla-rad/docs/admin/controller.md

 index.php?option=com_flower&task=sakuras.state.publish
 ```

-This task will get `FlowerControllerSakurasStatePublish` controller, if this controller not exists, Windwalker will
+This task will get `FlowerControllerSakurasStatePublish` controller in `controller/sakuras/state/publish.php`,
-use default `Windwalker\Controller\State\PublishController` instead.
+if this controller not exists, Windwalker will use default `Windwalker\Controller\State\PublishController` instead.

 ## Executed Hooks